lamoda/gonkey/README.md

 With this strategy for each consequent request you will get a reply defined by a consequent nested strategy.

-If no nested strategy specified for a request, i.e. arrived more requests than nested strategies specified, response would be `404 Not Found`.
+If no nested strategy specified for a request, i.e. arrived more requests than nested strategies specified, the test will be considered failed.

 Parameters:
 - `sequence` (mandatory) - list of nested strategies.